 Day 5: Hargaon to Sankri

-Sankri is 6 km from Hargaon campsite but it does not take a lot of time as you’re mostly descending.
-The journey can be easily covered in 2-3 hours.
+Sankri is 6 km from Hargaon campsite, but it does not take a lot of time as you’re mostly descending.
+The journey you can easily cover in 2-3 hours.
 This final leg will take you down from 8900 ft to 6400 ft.
 The trail is well marked paved route in between the beautiful nature.

 In between the trek from Hargaon to Sankri, you get some splendid views of Har ki Dun valley.
-Your target should be to reach Sankri by 12 AM.
-And if you’ve booked a cab then you can leave immediately for Dehradun.
+Your target should be to reach Sankri by midnight, And if you’ve booked a cab, then you can leave immediately for Dehradun.
 If you’d like the public transport option, then you can stay one more night and catch the bus in the morning for Dehradun.
 There are two direct buses from Sankri at 5 AM and 7 AM and take 10 hours.

 Accommodation along Kedarkantha Trek

 There are various cheap homestays which you can find easily on the trek.
-Most of the times homestays are easily available but there might be a problem in the peak season.
+Most of the time homestays are easily available but there might be a problem in the peak season.

 The trek is so beautiful because of the especially beautiful campsites that help you in rejuvenating.
-This is a unique trait for the region.
-The Akroti Thach campsite is surrounded by walnut and pine trees and is so alluring
+This beauty is a unique trait for the region.
+Walnut and pine trees surround the Akroti Thach campsite, and it is so alluring

 Also, the Pukhrola campsite is literally in an open meadow with the summit in clear view – such an absolute delight.
 You’ll remember your sleepovers almost as much as your trek itself.
 Stargazing is a must in the meadow